 The Sources of the Skepticism

-At first glance, the happy worker-productive worker relationship seems a no-brainer, but there are those who challenge the connection.
+At first glance, the happy worker-productive worker relationship seems a no-brainer, but there are those who challenge the connection, for more happy employees we recommend to check out these HR solutions.
 Who are the skeptics?

 - For some employers, their skepticism spikes when looking across the working landscape and noticing a carrots and stick management style (rewards and punishment) in operation at other companies.
 This influence, compounded over time with common discourse about staffing issues and economic uncertainties, ignite a fire of fear within the boss and consequently, he or she typically defaults to a hard-nosed approach, believing that a stern reinforcement of rigid rules is the best and least risky approach to building a productive team and successful business.
 Fear based cautions of scarcity, competition and mistrust are deeply rooted in average business cultures.
 To everyone’s detriment, fear causes many bosses to withdraw and detach from the staff, looking out primarily for number one.